Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

     - **currentUtcOffset**: returns the user's offset from UTC (string)
     - **currentCulture**: returns the name of the user's chosen culture setting (string)
     - **productType**: returns the product type installed (string).
 The value will be one of "SpiraTest", "SpiraTeam", or "SpiraPlan".
     - **gridIds**: returns an object with keys for names of each relevant grid, and values for their matching ID (object).
 This is useful if the SpiraApp needs to interact with a grid (for instance to refresh its data).
-Available grid values are:
+Available grid values are shown [here](./SpiraApps-Reference.md/#available-grid-ids)

-        - requirementSteps

 === "Example"